-Prerequisites: Completion of high school physics or PY 101 strongly recommended, EN 50A and EN 52 or ESL 95 and ESL 99, and MA 210

-Presents an introductory study of physics covering the fundamental principles of mechanics, dynamics and mechanical waves.
+Prerequisites: Completion of high school physics or PY 101 strongly recommended & EN 50A & EN 52 & MA 210 Presents an introductory study of physics covering the fundamental principles of mechanics, dynamics and mechanical waves.
 Emphasizes problem solving and modeling of physical systems.
 Physical laws and theories are developed by the application of calculus.
 Prepares students for advanced work in the physical sciences.
 An analytical course primarily for majors in science or mathematics.